 I completely agree and this is one example showing that the Government are listening and that there is a dialogue with businesses and business groups, which have been instrumental in discussing with the Government the formulation of the Bill.
 That is essential and we need to foster business confidence, especially with Brexit.
 Only the other week, the Chief Secretary to the Treasury pointed out that we have the highest internet penetration of the retail market in Europe, so this is a particular problem for the UK.

 Does my hon.
-Friend agree that this will be of particular interest and support to start-up businesses, which often initially occupy a small part of a building as an embryonic enterprise, but as they grow the measure will support them too?
+Friend agree that this will be of particular interest and help to start-up businesses?
+They often initially occupy a small part of a building as an embryonic enterprise, but as they grow the measure will support them too?

 Clause 2 is another measure the Government are implementing to right a wrong.
 It is about helping to increase our housing stock.
 As we all know, we have a severe housing shortage in this country, yet thousands of homes are left empty, which is ludicrous.